semanticer/Quick-notes-from-Google-IO/sessions_2017.md

 Just the basic summary of everything new in android

 #### [What’s new in firebase?](https://www.youtube.com/watch?v=m7a26ymUu2U&list=PLOU2XLYxmsIKC8eODk_RNCWv3fBcLvMMy&index=4)
-- New view for firebase analytics
+- New view for firebase analytics TODO

 #### [New Release & Device Targeting Tools](https://www.youtube.com/watch?v=peCWuCSIv7U)
 - New device selection screen.
 More filters, more devices everything is just awesome